vladak/shield/README.md

 As for sizing, this is something I will yet have to [figure out](https://forums.adafruit.com/viewtopic.php?p=946668), esp. during the winter.

 After converting the transport to RFM69 based radio, the battery decerease over night is circa 5% with light sleep duration of 1 second and deep sleep duration of 30 seconds which means it could last nearly a month without charging.
+Also, if the battery is charged above given threshold, the period will be kept shorter than below the threshold (see the tunables section below).

 #### Lessons learned